bunnyshell/templates/.bunnyshell/templates/magento/README.md

 An [Environment in Bunnyshell](https://documentation.bunnyshell.com/docs/environments) is a user-defined group that brings together applications and all of the services and databases those applications require.

+## Template specifics

+In order to download Magento, you will need to fill in the Magento keys, which you can get from your Adobe account:
+- `MAGE_PRIVKEY`
+- `MAGE_PUBKEY`

 &nbsp;

 # Environment overview